 This post outlines a formalization of what Nick Bostrom calls “indirect normativity.”
-I don’t think it’s an adequate solution to the AI control problem; but to my knowledge it was the first precise specification of a goal that meets the “not terrible” bar, i.e. which does not lead to terrible consequences if pursued without any caveats or restrictions.
+I don’t think it’s an adequate solution to the AI control problem; but to my knowledge it was the first precise specification of a goal that meets the “not terrible” bar, i.e. which does not obviously lead to terrible consequences if pursued without any caveats or restrictions.

 When faced with the challenge of writing down precise moral principles, adhering to the standards demanded in mathematics, moral philosophers encounter two serious difficulties:

 - Basic notions, like “agent,” “act,” and “motive” are themselves almost inherently imprecise.
 More complex concepts like “well-being,” “possible world,” and “honesty” are even less approachable from a formal perspective.

 - Even expressed in terms of these notions, satisfactory moral principles have proven incredibly elusive.
 Committing ourselves to any simple, exceptionless theory has proved incompatible with basic ethical intuitions.

 In light of these difficulties, a moral philosopher might simply declare: “It is not my place to aspire to mathematical standards of precision.
 Ethics as a project inherently requires shared language, understanding, and experience; it becomes impossible or meaningless without them.”